June 1st

 I've had a couple of messages through from people who had tried to contact Derek through his website and found out that the website was no longer available.
 I checked it out myself and found it indeed to be offline and immediately rang Derek to find out what was going on.
 It turned out that Derek had had the same problem as me regarding renewing his domain name late and finding out it been hoovered up by a bot trawling the internet for non-renewed domains.
 The outcome was as per my experience that the domain name was now owned by some micro-penised individual who was now demanding a large sum from the original owner for it's return.
 This individual deserves to be tied down on a Coronet Major cabinet and then have a Majorette dropped on him from a great height.
 No respect for classic woodworking machinery some people and clearly none for the Coronet enthusiasts who take the time to set up and maintain a website dedicated to helping out, supplying parts for and manuals for machines and generally educating people about the Coronet brand which is in itself a noble task.

 Derek will no longer be selling manuals for machines but has transferred me his remaining stock to supply to people requiring one.
 For your manual or information sheet requirements please email me (Pete) on dorsethammer@hotmail.co.uk However Derek will still be available by telephone or email for advice.
+His phone number is 07711608583 and email is derekpyatt23@gmail.com so do contact him no matter how obscure the query, there's a good chance Derek will know the answer.

 Derek will also be transferring his extensive collection of Coronet literature to me in the near future to join up with mine.
 The plan will then be to set up an online tribute to Derek hopefully hosted on the Boleyn Workshop website.